MathBuddy: A Multimodal System for Affective Math Tutoring: Acknowledgments

 \section{Acknowledgments}

-We would like to acknowledge the contributions of Yesica Yanina Duarte in this project who helped us design the user study and the interface of the system.
+We would like to acknowledge the contributions of Yesica Yanina Duarte who helped us design the user study and the interface of the system.
 We also want to acknowledge Prof. Daniel Klotz who helped us with his deep insights and interesting critiques on this project.
-We extend a hearty vote of thanks to all the enthusiastic participants of the user study who are mostly members of the Interdisciplinary Transformation University, Austria.
+We extend a hearty vote of thanks to all the enthusiastic participants of the user study who are mostly members of the IT:U Interdisciplinary Transformation University Austria.